 Walk down Quay Street.
 Quay Street is definitely one of Galway’s busier streets, but the buildings are so pretty.
 I definitely suggest walking down here.
 It’s also home to one of Galway’s most famous pubs, The Quays.

 Look at Lynch’s Castle.
-This castle is actually one of the original castles that was in Galway long ago.
+This castle is actually one of the original castles that were in Galway long ago.
 It has now been converted into a bank!
 It’s fun to just look at from the inside.
 I’m sure you could even go in too if you really wanted to!

 Still looking for more to do in Galway?
 Be sure to check out this post on the 20 Best Things to do in Galway, Ireland.